 What Are Court Orders?

 A Court Order is a mechanism used by the Courts to administer justice.
 The Court may impose certain orders when deciding your case.
-There are several types of Court Orders, which can include:
+There are several types of Court Orders.

 |Bail Orders||A Court Order enabling an accused person to be released from imprisonment whilst their case is being heard.
 There are specific conditions which can include reporting and conduct obligations.|